 Deduction for qualified higher education expenses

-The deduction for qualified higher education expenses is not available in 2018 but was for tax year 2017.
+The deduction for qualified higher education expenses is not available in 2019 (or 2018) but was for tax year 2017.
 In 2017, it was worth up

 to $4,000 for out-of-pocket qualified higher education expenses paid during the year; single filers with a modified gross income (MAGI) of $65,000 or